- Grill Sergeant Mouth Box

 A lot of so-called “gourmet” gift baskets are filled with inferior products.
 That isn’t the case with these food gifts!
 The gift box is filled with nothing but Award-Winning cheeses, olive oil, dry-cured meats, honey, nuts, and crackers.
 It includes Martha’s recipe for turkey burgers, perfect for grilling, and a one-year subscription to Martha Stewart Living Magazine.

 All foodies love cooking with local ingredients.
 Well, there is local, and then there is hyper-local!
 These mushrooms are hyper-local because you can grow them right in your own home!
-Just soak the pouch inside the box, spray twice a day with the included mister, and homegrown mushrooms within 10 days!
-This is a great gift for someone who loves local food but doesn’t have a garden space.
+Everything needed is included.
 The best gift for the DIY kinda guy.

 These hot sauces are a luscious blend of red chili peppers, truffles, organic agave nectar, and savory spices.
-The set of three includes the classic Truff Hot Sauce, Hotter Truff, a less sweet more heat version of the classic, and White Truff, which incorporates seasonal white truffles.
+The set includes white and black truffle hot sauces and truffle oil.
 Each bottle is 6oz.

 The right salt can really uplift a dish.
 This deluxe gift set contains 11 different salts from all around the world, including Port Wine, Smoked Ghost Pepper, and Cyprus Lemon.
 The salts come in cute Pyrex test tubes and a bamboo stand.
 These salts are made with all-natural ingredients and are gluten-free, kosher, and non-GMO.

 Did you know you can eat honeycomb?
 Foodies know!
-This honey includes edible honeycomb.
-Proudly Pure Honey is produced from healthy beehives that give pure, natural, raw honey.
+This honey includes an edible honeycomb.
 Use the honey in baking, tea, cocktails, and use the honeycomb on a charcuterie board as the sweet component or eat it on a slice of buttered toast.
 This is a unique gift for a foodie who has it all!

 This stuff is sooooo good!
 They’re honey spreads, creamy and sticky and sweet!
 There are four flavors, Sea Salt Caramel, Cinnamon Stick, Dark Chocolate, and Sweet Maple.
 Spread them on toast, English muffins, pancakes, or heat them a bit and drizzle them over popcorn.